teegre/bigtime/README.md

 *depends on: alsa-utils, bash, coreutils, libnotify, ncurses*

 Tested on these terminals:
-st, xterm, urxvt, sakura and alacritty.
+st, xterm, urxvt, sakura and alacritty (font used: TerminessTTF Nerd Font Mono).

 # Table of Contents